-1. Dementia Active Community Interest Company (CIC) is committed to dealing with employee grievances fairly, consistently and without unreasonable delay.
-This is a non-contractual policy and procedure and can be changed by the employer (Dementia Active CIC) at any time.
+1. Dementia Active is committed to dealing with employee grievances fairly, consistently and without unreasonable delay.
+This is a non-contractual policy and procedure and can be changed by the employer (Dementia Active) at any time.
 If an employee has any queries about this policy and procedure, they should contact their supervisor.
 Volunteers should speak to the group leader of the group which they normally assist in who will then refer the query to their supervisor.

-2. The grievance procedure is intended as the tool by which a member of staff or volunteer may formally make a complaint regarding any work related matters, to the management of Dementia Active CIC.
-It also defines the way in which the complaint will be dealt with by Dementia Active CIC.
+2. The grievance procedure is intended as the tool by which a member of staff or volunteer may formally make a complaint regarding any work related matters, to the management of Dementia Active.
+It also defines the way in which the complaint will be dealt with by Dementia Active.
 The aggrieved employee has the right to representation by a trade union representative or a work colleague (see section 16), likewise a volunteer may engage the support of another Dementia Active volunteer.

 3. Employees will not be subjected to a detriment for raising a grievance in good faith, even if the grievance is not upheld.
 However, the employee should not use this policy to dispute a disciplinary or dismissal decision.
 The correct policy for this can be obtained from the supervisor.
 Also, if an employee deliberately gives false information, is dishonest or makes a false complaint during the grievance process, this may lead to disciplinary action by the Employer.